ELemenoppee/devops-config-install/argocd/remove-user-ArgoCD/README.md

-# Removing a User in ArgoCD
+# Removing a User from ArgoCD

+As part of managing user access in ArgoCD, I recently needed to remove a user account to ensure proper security and access control.
+This guide walks through the step-by-step process I followed to completely remove a user from ArgoCD, including ConfigMap updates, RBAC modifications, and secret cleanup.

 ## Prerequisites

+Before proceeding, I made sure that:

-+ Ensure you have access to the Master Server.
++ I had access to the Master Server where ArgoCD is deployed.

-+ You must have appropriate permissions to modify ArgoCD configurations.
++ I had sufficient permissions to modify ArgoCD configurations.

-## Setup

-### Access the ArgoCD Server Pod
+## Step 1: Accessing the ArgoCD Server Pod

-Log in to the Master Server.
+### 1.1 Logging into the Master Server

-Identify the ArgoCD server pod name by running:
+First, I logged into the server where ArgoCD is running.

+### 1.2 Identifying the ArgoCD Server Pod

+To get the list of pods in the argocd namespace, I ran:

 ```bash
 kubectl get pods -n argocd